Coast FIRE Calculator

 The catch with Coast FIRE and early retirement

 Coast FIRE assumes you retire at traditional age (65) to collect the coasted pot.
-If you want to retire earlier, you need either more than Coast FIRE (covering expenses between stopping work and the pot becoming accessible) or a bridge from other savings.
+To retire earlier than the coast-fire date, the savings level required is more than Coast FIRE (covering expenses between stopping work and the pot becoming accessible) or a bridge from other savings.
 Coast FIRE alone doesn't fund early retirement — it just funds traditional-age retirement with no additional contributions required.
 This is why the "I hit Coast FIRE at 35" narrative often includes "and I kept contributing anyway because I want to retire at 55".

 Psychological benefits beyond the math